Use Entra ID Access Reviews to Check for Inactive Guests

 Remove Inactive Guests from Microsoft 365 Groups

-Azure AD access reviews are a premium Identity Governance feature that helps organizations conduct periodic reviews of user and guest access to resources, including the membership of Microsoft 365 groups.
+Entra ID access reviews are a premium Identity Governance feature that helps organizations conduct periodic reviews of user and guest access to resources, including the membership of Microsoft 365 groups.
 Automation of this kind is most valuable in large enterprises where administrators can find it difficult to keep track of groups, guests, permissions, and role assignments.
 Further automation and reporting of access reviews are possible using a Graph API.

 Finding Inactive Guests

-Soon after Microsoft introduced Azure AD guest support for Office 365 Groups in late 2016, it became clear that not much administrative support was available to manage guest accounts.
+Soon after Microsoft introduced guest support for Office 365 Groups in late 2016, it became clear that not much administrative support was available to manage guest accounts.
 Since then, the number of guest accounts in tenants has exploded, largely due to the success of Teams, but also because SharePoint Online creates guest accounts for document sharing.
 However, the toolset available to manage the burgeoning guest accounts is still sparse.

 Creating an access review to look for inactive guests is simple.
 The review covers: